Ethnicities in Iran: Arabs

-2% of Iran's citizens are Arabs.
+Roughly 4% of Iran's citizens are Arabs.
+A 1998 report by UNCHR reported 4 million of them live in cities of Khuzestan province, most of whom are Shia Muslims.
+Along with the Persians, Arabs are one of the two main ethnic groups in Ahvaz.
+Khuzestan province is inhabited by Arab, Lur, and Bakhtiari ethnic groups.
 There are smaller communities in Qom where there are a significant number of Arabs being of Lebanese descent, as well as Razavi Khorasan and Fars provinces.
 Iranian Arab communities are also found in Bahrain, Iraq, Lebanon, Kuwait, United Arab Emirates, and Qatar.